What is a home foundation inspection?

 Water damage

 This is the wild card in any foundation inspection.
 If you notice moisture anywhere, it could stem from and contribute to foundation damage.
 Proper plumbing, HVAC, and gutter maintenance can help avoid and address water damage.
-Learn more about home maintenance tips and when home insurance covers water damage.
+Learn when home insurance covers water damage.

 When to call a professional for a foundation inspection